joshuaivie/mv-rb_JSON-Linter/README.md

 **This JSON linter** checks for the following errors/warnings:<br>

-1. Check for trailing spaces
+1. Check empty line error
-2. Check for the wrong indentation
-3. Check for missing/unexpected tags i.e. '( )', '[ ]', and '{ }'
+2. Check for missing/unexpected tags i.e. '( )', '[ ]', and '{ }'
-4. Check missing/unexpected end
-5. Check empty line error
+3. Check for the wrong indentation
-6. Check class names for CamelCase format
+4. Check for the malformed fractions
-7. Check module names for CamelCase format
+5. Check for the leading zeros
-8. Check line length
+6. Check new line at end of JSON
-9. Check space before methods

 #### Below you can see good, bad and empty JSON files and their test results on the console